A tractor bill of sale form is a document that shows that the purchase of a tractor was legal between the buyer and the seller of the farming vehicle.

 Sellers information

-The tractor bill of sale incorporates the detail of the seller first.
+The bill of sale incorporates the details of the seller first.
 It should contain the full name, address, license number, email, and phone number of the seller.
 This would capture the primary data of the seller.
 The correct information of the seller should be provided as-is as this is necessary for documentation and integrity purposes.

 Name_____________________.
 Phone Number__________________